History of Niagara Falls in Timeline

 June 5, 1990: Jesse Sharp paddles over the falls in a canoe

-1990: David Copperfield performs illusion
+1990: David Copperfield performs trick at Niagara Falls

-In 1990, illusionist David Copperfield performed a trick in which he appeared to travel over Horseshoe Falls.
+In 1990, Illusionist David Copperfield performed a trick in which he appeared to travel over Horseshoe Falls.

-1991: The Falls documentary film released
+1991: The Falls documentary film

 In 1991, Kevin McMahon's documentary film "The Falls" explored the place of Niagara Falls in the world's collective imagination.